Reni Folawiyo

-Reni Folawiyo is a Nigerian lawyer turned fashion entrepreneur, business woman and founder of Alara, West Africa’s first fashion luxury and lifestyle concept store which was designed by British-Ghanaian architect David Adjaye.
-She owns NOK and NOK Garden by Alara to promote African cuisine.
+Reni Folawiyo is a Nigerian lawyer, fashion entrepreneur and businesswoman.
+She's the founder of Alara, West Africa’s first fashion luxury and lifestyle concept store which was designed by British-Ghanaian architect David Adjaye.
+She owns NOK Garden and NOK by Alara to promote African cuisine.

 Early life and education

-Folawiyo was born in London to late Chief Lateef Adegbite, former Attorney General of Nigeria and former Secretary-General of the Nigerian Supreme Council for Islamic Affairs and raised in Abeokuta, Ogun state, Nigeria.
+Folawiyo was born in London to late Chief Lateef Adegbite, former Attorney General of Western Nigeria and former Secretary-General of the Nigerian Supreme Council for Islamic Affairs and raised in Abeokuta, Ogun state, Nigeria.
 She is Yoruba.